kavia-common/silent-auction-platform-39777-39786/react_frontend/assets/supabase.md

 - Public URLs fetched using storage.getPublicUrl(path)

 Troubleshooting:
-- If you see "Unable to access bucket 'the-auction-images' on project '<ref>'":
+- If you see "new row violates row-level security policy" on upload:
-  1) Verify bucket exists and is public in Storage > Buckets
+  1) Confirm the policies above exist and are enabled.
-  2) Confirm policies above are applied
+  2) Ensure the session performing the upload is authenticated (anon inserts are not allowed).
-  3) Ensure REACT_APP_SUPABASE_URL and REACT_APP_SUPABASE_KEY match the correct project (anon key)
+  3) Verify bucket_id is exactly 'the-auction-images'.
-  4) Check CORS settings and browser console network errors
+  4) Check CORS and browser console network errors.

 ## Applying the Database Schema